-- It should be noted that examinations are not interrupted as a result of an APA request. - In order to ensure the confidence in the APA system, documents (other than factual documents such as financial statements, capital relationship diagrams, and summary statements of business) received from the corporation for the APA review may not be used for the examination.
+- It should be noted that examinations are not interrupted as a result of an APA request. - In order to ensure confidence in the APA system, documents (other than factual documents such as financial statements, capital relationship diagrams, and summary statements of business) received from a corporation for an APA review may not be used for the examination.